Industrial steel beam staircase with exposed structural character

 Steel systems with solid wood treads are quieter than all-steel or glass-tread systems.
 Hollow steel treads drum more.
 We can install vibration-damping pads at tread-to-stringer connections to reduce sound transmission when noise is a concern in the home.

-Is there a minimum tread thickness for structural steel floating stairs?
+Is there a minimum tread thickness for a laser-cut steel floating stair system?

-For wood treads on steel stringers, we typically use 2-inch nominal hardwood (about 1-3/4 inch dressed).
-For all-steel treads, plate thickness is determined by span and load.
-Duval County code sets minimum stair tread depth and rise height — we design within those parameters as a baseline.
+For wood treads on our laser-cut steel floating stair systems, we typically use 2-inch nominal hardwood (about 1-3/4 inch dressed).
+For glass treads, 12mm laminated tempered panels are standard.
+Duval County code sets minimum stair tread depth and rise height — we design within those parameters as a baseline, and our structural package documents tread thickness for permit review.